Effective: May 25, 2018

 - You can control the information you give us.
-You can manage all of the personal information relative to your subscription on our Customer Care website.
+You can manage all of the information relative to your subscription on our Customer Care website.
+(Print users: Click here to reach our Customer Care portal and enter your account number to access your Customer Care page.
+NRPLUS / digital users: To reach Customer Care, login, click MY ACCOUNT in the top right of the site, and then click the red Customer Care site link.)
 You can unsubscribe from any e-mail series we send you.
 (You can do this directly within the e-mail.)
 You can opt out of targeted advertising as well (see the Network Advertising Initiative and Digital Advertising Alliance).

 - By subscribing to any of our digital-product offerings you accept our terms and agree to be tracked via login and other on-site actions deemed appropriate by the Publisher to deliver you the digital service you have requested.

 GENERAL STATEMENT ABOUT DATA COLLECTION & TARGETED ADVERTISING

 We and third parties may use technologies called beacons or pixels that communicate information from your device to a server.
 Beacons can be embedded in online content, videos, and e-mails, and can allow a server to read certain types of information from your device, know when you have viewed particular content or a specific e-mail message, determine the time and date on which you viewed the beacon, and determine the IP address of your device.
 We and third parties use beacons for a variety of purposes, such as analyzing the use of our services and providing content and ads that are of greater relevance to you.

 THE INFORMATION WE COLLECT